RafaRemote/oc_python_p02_market_analysis/readme.md

 * review_rating
 * image_url

-and will write them in a file: dataOneBook_[name of the book].csv
+will store the data above in the auto-generated folder: _scrapedOneBook_

 ### 2. scrapeBooksPerCategory.py